Jacques Khouri: The Hare, And The Beauty Of AnimationDenise Recalde 10.09.2014

 “A critic once summed up my entire body of work in a single sentence,” Jacques tells me.
 “I don’t remember it exactly.
 He said something like, ‘Jacques Khouri is always looking for new visual ways to tell a story.’”

 An animator at IdeaRocket, Jacques is a Montréal native now living in New York.
-His short film The Race—a playful take on Aesop’s The Tortoise and the Hare—recently ran what’s known as a festival run.
-Here’s the opening scene.
+His short film The Race—a playful take on Aesop’s The Tortoise and the Hare—recently ran in what’s known as a festival run.
+Here’s the opening scene:

 The film was screened at a number of international animation festivals, including Toronto’s TIFF Kids International Film Festival, the Holland Animation Film Festival, and Brazil’s Anima Mundi.
 The film’s latest fan?
 Just a small company called Disney, which plans to screen it on its YouTube channel in the coming weeks.